ibm-cloud-docs/vpc/quotas.md

 |--------|-----|
 | Boot and secondary volumes | 300 total VPC volumes per region. |
 | Snapshots and backup snapshots | Up to 750 per volume in a region. |
-{: caption="Table 12.
-Quotas for Block Storage volumes and snapshots" caption-side="bottom"}
+{: caption="Quotas for Block Storage volumes and snapshots" caption-side="bottom"}

 ### File shares and snapshots
 {: #file-storage-quotas}